Jearchen/NetWorkProgram/README.md

 this program is a software which is used for programing chip board.

 #### software architech
-it using Swing plus Mina framework as  development tool,at last,exe4j is needed to packge jars
+using Swing plus Mina framework as  development tool,and,exe4j is needed to packge jars

 #### install guide